jbhopkins/bioxtasraw/installer/readme_making_mac_installer.txt

     (note, the disk image must be ejected for this to work

+5/6/22 notes:
+- Don't need to do the wxpython thing below on arm64

 Need to use wxpython >=4.1 to eliminate some weird GUI glitches on MacOS 11 (conda's wx env on 10.11 build machine).
 To do so at the moment with pyinstaller 4.2 requires some manual modification